ZONING BYLAW COMPREHENSIVE RE-WRITE PROJECT

 I see this is looking at decreasing the requirements to provide parking for occupants.
 I feel we already have an issue with parking, especially in the winter..
 My neighbour alone has far too many vehicles and consumes any parking areas within an entire block of our homes.
 How do you anticipate navigating cars parked everywhere, especially in the winter for snow removal, and street sweeping in the spring?

-K asked about 1 year ago
+K asked over 1 year ago

 Hello,